 Having deprived the Ummah of its rightful revenues and also choked its earnings and ability to buy and produce, the government then takes interest based loans from the kafir colonialist countries.
-These loans are a bunya, designed to keep Pakistan in debt so as to strip it of its assets and gravely reduce its ability to stand on its feet as a challenge to the West.
-Total debt outstanding in 1990-2000 was \$15,451 billion, even though the same period the total amount repaid was \$36,111 billion.
-Over decades Pakistan has paid \$3.66 billion every year, yet has seen its external debts double.
-And the situation continues to worsen with every decade.
-Consider the staggering debt to just one colonialist institution, at the end of March 2012, debt owed to IMF aggregated up to \$8.1 billion, as stated by the Finance Ministry in its publication Pakistan's Economic Survey.
-Now Pakistan spends a staggering 35% of its budget on debt servicing, which represent \$11 billion of the \$30 billion budget of 2011-2012.
+These loans are a bunya (debt trap), designed to keep Pakistan in debt so as to strip it of its assets and gravely reduce its ability to stand on its feet as a challenge to the West.
 This is money that is taken away from the economy, looking after the affairs and securing the basic needs of the people.
-And it is a global injustice, as like Pakistan, many countries have paid back their loans many times over, but remain in debt due to interest and unjust colonialist conditions.
+And it is a global injustice, as like Pakistan, many countries have paid back their loans many times over, but remain in debt due to unjust colonialist interest based loans and conditions.